SnickySnacks/AutoSkillchains/README.md

 AutoWS settings.
 Most settings are currently only available in settings.xml

     enabled         -- autows is enabled

     open            -- open skillchains

     openTp          -- minimum tp to weaponskill when opening

     openDelay       -- delay between weaponskill attempts, to avoid spamming

     opener          -- weaponskill to use when opening

     waitForMB       -- whether to wait for the magic burst window to close before opening a new skillchain

     close           -- close skillchains

     closeTp         -- minimum tp to weaponskill when closing

     closeDelay      -- delay between weaponskill attempts, to avoid spamming

     levelPriority   -- the priority of what skillchain level to make, remove a level to avoid it entirely

     chainPriority   -- prioritize Light or Darkness when making a level 3 skillchain

+    closeWsPriority -- after checking chainPriority, which weaponskill should be used

     blacklist       -- all the aoe weaponskills you probably don't want to use

     hpGt            -- percentage of hps the mob must be above when considering to weaponskill, helps avoid overkill

     hpLt            -- percentage of hps the mob must be below when considering to weaponskill, helps avoid (too far)

 Displays a text object containing skillchain elements resonating on current target, timer for skillchain window, along with a list of weapon skills that can skillchain based on the weapon you have currently equipped.